Blueberry17/advent-of-code-2024/README.md

 2. It's still too soon to relive 2015 day 19...
 3. Regexes can be so elegant at times.
 4. When iterating over different lines in a grid, use vectors to make it general.
+5. Look out for ways to change the iterable without breaking the loop.